dssg/tyra/README.md

 ## To run locally

+1. Install requirements: `pip3 install -r requirements.txt`

-1. Copy example_default_profile.yaml to default_profile.yaml and modify to point to your database
+2. Copy example_default_profile.yaml to default_profile.yaml and modify to point to your database

-2. Run `python3 run_webapp.py`
+3. Run `python3 run_webapp.py`

-3. Enter `http://localhost:5001/` in your local browser
+4. Enter `http://localhost:5001/` in your local browser